PennyLaneAI/pennylane/doc/development/guide/documentation.rst

       wires (List[int]): subsystems the operation is applied to diff_method (str or None): the method of differentiation to use in the created QNode

-  Longer argument descriptions should use capitalization and punctuation:
+  Multi-sentence argument descriptions, or longer sentence fragments with mid-sentence punctuation marks, should use full capitalization and punctuation:

   .. code-block:: rest